Today, NASA released the first photos from the Juno satellite's close encounter with the solar system's largest storm.

 "For generations people from all over the world and all walks of life have marveled over the Great Red Spot," says Scott Bolton, head of the Juno mission, in a press release.
 "Now we are finally going to see what this storm looks like up close and personal."

 The Spot is one of Jupiter's most iconic features.
 Astronomers spied the massive feature as early as the beginning of the 19th century—but possibly even earlier.
-This swirling storm stretches just over 10,000 miles wide, according to recent measurements—roughly two to three times the size of the entire Earth.
+This swirling storm stretches just over 10,000 miles wide, according to recent measurements—roughly 1.3 times the diameter of Earth.
 It's akin to a super powerful hurricane, with wind speeds up to 400 miles per hour and air temperatures over 2,400 degrees Fahrenheit.
 “The Great Red Spot is basically the largest storm in the entire solar system,” Bolton tells Stav Ziv of Newsweek.